notuntoward/ref/obsidian/Obsidian Share Vault/lit/refwrangle/Perplexity Parsing.md

 - [x] finish implementation of perp N1 same
 - [x] parser for new stock perplexity format
+- [ ] Get cites from both body and sources and merge, check inconsistencies
 - [ ] finish merging of perp and SMC code
 - [ ] deal with file types (perp vs. SMC)
 	- [ ] ? insist on all same type to avoid mixed header headaches?